Eco-Friendly Trash Bags: What To Know and What To Buy

 What Makes A Trash Bag Eco-Friendly?

-One might consider a trash bag to be more eco-friendly based on qualities like the material with which it is made, the amount of energy and virgin resources used to make it or transport it, and what happens to it at the end of its life (closely tied to the materials with which it is made).
+• and what happens to it at the end of its life (closely tied to the materials with which it is made).

 Materials

 Eco-friendly trash bags are typically made of plant-based materials or recycled plastic.
 Plant-based materials generally leave behind fewer greenhouse gases and toxic chemicals leaching into the soil in which they breakdown, if (and only if) they’re decomposing in the proper conditions.
-Recycled plastic bags don’t break down any differently than virgin plastic, but they do require fewer virgin resources and support a more robust market for recycled plastic, which can help reduce overall waste.

 Energy Usage

-As consumer demand pushes for corporate and political policy changes, more companies have invested in reducing the amount of energy usage at company facilities (like buildings and manufacturing plants) and reusing materials that used to be considered waste.
-As an example, Glad (a brand of The Clorox Company) has made significant efforts toward zero waste to landfill manufacturing operations.
 This isn’t the “be all end all” of green living, but it’s progress.
 And progress from a large company happens at a much more impactful scale than me unplugging my unused toaster or skipping a straw at a restaurant.
 In short, it’s worth something while continuing to encourage companies to always strive for better.

 End-of-Life Options

-What happens to our trash bags after we fill them up depends in large part on the materials of which they are made and the facility where they go.
 While eco-friendly trash bags made from recycled plastic reduce waste during the production process (presumably), their end-of-life alternatives aren’t any better than traditional trash bags.
 We still end up tossing plastic into our landfills.
+Their eco-friendly benefits derive from the production considerations more than the disposal factors.

-In order for organic matter to decompose in an eco-friendly way, the matter needs oxygen and water throughout the process.
-Even basic food scraps don’t break down properly in a landfill because they are buried under waste in an environment void of sufficient oxygen.
 Without oxygen, organic matter (like plant-based trash bags) decomposes and generates methane, a greenhouse gas that’s approximately 25-30 times more potent than carbon dioxide.
-In other words, sending organic matter to landfills is pretty is terrible for the environment.
+In other words, sending organic matter to landfills is pretty terrible for the environment.

-Further, plant-based trash bags filled with non-organic matter make moot the material of which the bag is made.
-The contents of the bag are considered contamination in a composting environment, and the bag goes to the landfill.
+If you fill your compostable trash bag with trash, it has to go to a landfill.
 In a suffocating landfill, plant-based trash bags decompose slowly and release methane just like our food scraps.
-It essentially defeats the purpose of using the bags at all.
+It essentially defeats the purpose of using compostable bags at all.

 Challenges of Plant-Based Fossil Fuel Alternatives